Holdridge's toad: Behavior

-Holdridge's toads have been mainly observed in the rainforests of the Central Mountain Range of Costa Rica.
-The species has recently been found living in open grassy areas.
-The Holdridge's Toad is a species that exists in montane rainforest of Costa Rica.
-This class of toads settles below the surfaces’ rubbish inside the forest during the duration of excessive rainfall.
-They are classified as a fossorial species due to the act of digging or burrowing themselves.
-When they are not avoiding the heavy rainfall, they favor massy stream banks.

-The forest, wetlands, and/or pasturelands are sufficient enough for the Holdridge's Toad.

 Diet

-Due to the fact that the Holdridge's toad is reappearing from assumed extinction, research is beginning on this small organism.
-Revival of past research gives current research scientists direction of what to discover and learn from this toad.
-From collected past and new research along, as the Holdridge's is exposed to Costa Rica's rainforests’ bacteria and fungus, the diet can be inferred.
-The Holdridge's toads' diet includes a broad range of arthropod invertebrates, among them spiders, larval stages of moths and butterflies (lepidopterans), flies, beetles, earwigs (dermoptera), ants, and mites (Savage 2002).
+The Holdridge's toads' diet includes a broad range of arthropod invertebrates, among them spiders, larval stages of moths and butterflies (lepidopterans), flies, beetles, earwigs (dermoptera), ants, and mites.

 Reproduction

-The average age for sexual maturity of Incilius holdridgei is probably about two years.
+The average age for sexual maturity of Incilius holdridgei is about three years.
 Due to the lack of development of vocal slits and tympana Incilius holdridgei do not have a breeding call.
 This species is an explosive breeder that lays clutches of large eggs in pools of water on the forest floor, they are also known to lay eggs in man-made drainage ditches.
-Historically however, Incilius holdridgei were known to breed in more open areas such as pastures, but due to habitat conservation efforts these pastures are now evolving back into forests.
+Historically however, Incilius holdridgei were known to breed in more open areas such as pastures, and due to habitat conservation efforts these pastures are now evolving back into forests.
 The males are known to arrive to these breeding pools following periods of heavy rain around early to mid-April and wait for the arrival of the females.
 At one time there were so many of them that some of the toads would try to mate with other species during these mating frenzies.
 It is also believed that the females only stay at the breeding pool for about only an hour or so.

-In reference to the reproduction of the Holdridge's toad, it was expressed as an “explosive breeder” It acquired this title because it produced eggs in forest floor pools.
-This species is known to reproduce in big collections in pools in open pastures.
+Egg clutches range from 45 to 137 eggs.
+Hatching occurs after 12 days and metamorphosis after another 27 days.
+After hatching, larval concentrations are small due to the small bodies of water they are laid in.